AztecProtocol/docs/docs/how-aztec-works/privacy-sets.md

 Of course, as the number of internal transfers needed to sum to a withdrawal amount increases, the less likely it actually happened — realistically, who’s going to coordinate 1,000 unaffiliated addresses to privately send them funds!

-That’s why the internal economy of Aztec matters, and why Aztec Connect — a bridge allowing anyone to interact with defi contracts on Layer 1 — will help explode the anonymity set, making it highly improbable to associate any deposits with withdrawals.
+That’s why the internal economy of Aztec matters, and why Aztec Connect — a connector allowing anyone to interact with defi contracts on Layer 1 — will help explode the anonymity set, making it highly improbable to associate any deposits with withdrawals.

 Internal transfers muddy up anonymity set calculations, but only if there are a sufficient number of internal transfers and a large enough quantity of deposits in the system.